AdrLfv/sign_language_recognition_with_mediapipe/README.md

-# American Sign Language Recognition with Pytorch
+# American Sign Language Recognition with Pytorch and MediaPipe

 ## Description